American Made Audio Equipment

 & American Made Amplifiers

 Founded by Jim White, who was previously with Theta Digital, this California-based manufacturer makes extraordinary tube and hybrid tube/solid-state electronics with exceptional sound and build-quality.
 Designed and built in Moorpark, California.
-The Aesthetix Calypso is the current Windhaming reference preamplifier.
+The Aesthetix Calypso and Janus served as the reference preamps for Windhaming reviews 1001-1033.

 Audio Research makes tube and solid state preamplifiers, amplifiers and phono stages in Plymouth, Minnesota.
 This is the company that invented high-end audio as it is known today (though many will argue, and with reason, that McIntosh deserves that accolade.)
 See the Soundstage Magazine Audio Research Factory Tour here.
 Italian-owned, but still made in Minnesota, Audio Research continues to craft beautiful, reliable and supremely musical equipment.
 Steve Guttenberg of CNET has a nice short piece on Audio Research.
-The Audio Research VT-100 Mk II is the current Windhaming reference amplifier.
+The Audio Research VT-100 Mk II was the Windhaming reference amplifier for reviews 1001 to 1033.

 Boulder, Colorado based designer and manufacturer of electronics – noted for making equipment that fights well above its weight.
 For example, their V-5xe that is Stereophile Class A rated, yet only fraction of the price of the other big boys in that league.
 Gorgeous vault-like casework – I haven’t heard the equipment enough to form an opinion, but it sure looks good.